Fish-Git/cmpsctst/README.txt

         It is therefore HIGHLY RECOMMENDED you redirect its stdout output to a log file.
-Redirecting stderr to a log file is optional but not recommended since the volume of progress messages written to stderr is quite small, being limited to notification when each new test is about to start and which dictionary it is using.
+Redirecting stderr to a log file is optional but NOT recommended since the volume of progress messages written to stderr is quite small, being limited to notification when each new test is about to start and which dictionary it is using.
 It does NOT notify you when